First National's commitment to privacy

-We will retain your personal information for the time it is required to meet the purposes set out above and for a reasonable length of time thereafter or to otherwise meet legal or regulatory requirements (e.g. for tax purposes).
-Once your personal information is no longer required for such purposes, it will be destroyed, deleted or made anonymous.
+We will retain your personal information for the time it is required to meet the purposes set out above and for a reasonable length of time thereafter or to otherwise meet legal or regulatory requirements (e.g. for tax purposes), even if you cease to

 Accuracy of information